And greetings to you, music lovers, thrill seekers, and conversationalists all across the fruited plane.

 The lack of curiosity about things is on the left.

-The arrogance and the condescension, the know it alls are all on the left, not on the right.
+The arrogance and the condescension, the know-it-alls are all on the left, not on the right.

-Independently studied and so forth, and he writes about it.
+Now, my brother is a devout Christian, independently studied and so forth, and he writes about it.

 Finding Jesus in the Old Testament.

-That that's just that that's a bridge that you're not supposed to cross.
+That's a bridge that you're not supposed to cross.

 And yet he has written an entire book.